What Is Easter, and Why Do We Celebrate It?

 Dye Easter eggs

-Wax, glitter, stickers, markers, and tubs of brightly colored dyes add whimsy and fun to hard-boiled eggs.
-Kids and adults alike can express their creative sides while creating designs worthy of holiday decor.
+Wax, glitter, stickers, markers and brightly colored dyes add whimsy and fun to hard-boiled eggs.
+Kids and adults alike can express their creative sides while making designs worthy of holiday decor.
 Not sure where to begin?
 Try one of these unique egg-decorating ideas.

 Hunt for Easter eggs

 Fill plastic eggs with candy and toys, then hide them outdoors for children to find on Easter morning.
-It’s a treasure hunt, a form of exercise, and a photo opportunity all in one.
+It’s a treasure hunt, a little exercise and a photo opportunity all in one.
 Hint: This is the Easter candy everyone wants in their baskets this year.